hardillb/TRADFRI2MQTT/README.md

 publish 0-254 to the `dim` topic to change the brightness

 publish "cold" / "normal" / "warm" to the `color` topic to change colors. this only works on bulbs

+# MQTT broker example
+An easy-to-use MQTT broker is [mosquitto](https://mosquitto.org/).

+After installation run it locally with `mosquitto`.

+Then submit commands like this:
+`mosquitto_pub -t "TRÅDFRI/bulb/LivingRoomBulb1/control/color" -m warm`
+or subscribe like this:
+`mosquitto_sub -t "TRÅDFRI/room/LivingRoom/state/on"`